 Optional: Click the Recipients tab to enter a subject and message for the batch email.

 You can reference data values from the email address data row in the message body.
-Type the parameter @batch_column@, where column is the name of a data field in the address category.
+Type the parameter @batch_column@, where column is the name of a data field in the address category (in lowercase text).
 The value of the field replaces the parameter text in the message output.

 Tip: The To, Cc, and Bcc fields are unavailable when using Batch.